bluealpha-labs/website/src/content/careers/founding-ai-software-engineer.md

 - **Compensation**: competitive salary + meaningful equity — real ownership in BlueAlpha's success
 - **Benefits**: health insurance, flexible PTO, and remote-friendly work
-- **Impact**: Founding GTM engineer, with outsized influence on customer experience and revenue growth
-- **Growth**: Shape and eventually scale the GTM engineering function as BlueAlpha grows
+- **Growth**: shape and scale our AI engineering capabilities as BlueAlpha grows
-- **Culture**: A collaborative, high-energy environment where we challenge ideas, not people — small team, big ambition
+- **Culture**: a collaborative, high-energy environment where we challenge ideas, not people — small team, big ambition

 ## How to Apply